 - If there are duplicate contact names to which you want to send voice messages, then delete them.

 - Google Assistant doesn’t support all languages.
-So, make sure your native language is supported and selected in Google App Settings.
+So, ensure your native language is supported and selected in Google App Settings.

-So these were some simple steps that you can follow to send WhatsApp text and voice messages by Google Assistant.
-If you come across any issue, then feel free to share it in the comments section, we will be more than happy to help.
+If you encounter any issues, feel free to share them in the comments section; we will be more than happy to help.

-We hope this trick will help you to quickly send voice messages quickly and in a hassle-free manner.
-Don’t forget to spread the love and subscribe to our blog for such tips and tricks and product reviews.
+We hope this trick will help you to send voice messages immediately and in a hassle-free manner quickly.
+Don’t forget to spread love and subscribe to our blog for tips, tricks, and product reviews.